-- Plan benefits for injectable or infusion Drugs not obtained from the Express Scripts specialty care pharmacy will be limited to the amount the Fund would have paid if the Drug had been obtained through Express Scripts. - Prescription contraceptives - Prenatal vitamins containing fluoride or folic acid
+- of Indemnity Medical Plan Benefits section of this booklet and Drugs needed in an Emergency situation: low molecular weight heparin products that are used for blood clots and after hip replacement surgery. - Plan benefits for injectable or infusion Drugs not obtained from the Express Scripts specialty care pharmacy will be limited to the amount the Fund would have paid if the Drug had been obtained through Express Scripts. - Prescription contraceptives - Prenatal vitamins containing fluoride or folic acid - Vaccines and/or Immunizations, including travel immunizations, included in the Express Scripts comprehensive vaccine coverage program will be covered at 100%, with no copayment, when received from a Participating Pharmacy.
+A list of immunizations covered under this program is available from Express Scripts.